-J Tomlinson, who have been working with Trent & Dove Housing for over 10 years on various other schemes, were appointed to install the GSHPs across 15 sites around the Burton upon Trent area.
+J Tomlinson, who have been working with Trent & Dove Housing for over 10 years on various other schemes, were appointed to install the GSHPs across 15 sites.

 A GSHP system consists of three elements;

-• A heat distribution system which provides the heat to the house for example underfloor heating.
+A heat distribution system which provides the heat to the house (e.g. underfloor heating).

-J Tomlinson is employed to supply and fit all materials for the heat distribution system, in this case a full wet central heating system.
+J Tomlinson was employed to supply and fit all materials for the heat distribution system, in this case a full wet central heating system.

-We attend each property to complete a full survey, identifying the specific requirements of each home, we then complete the design of the heating system to be installed.
-Prior to installation we also complete the full strip out of any existing system and making good all existing wall surfaces.
+Prior to commencing works, J Tomlinson visited each individual property to complete a full survey, identifying the specific requirements of each home, which in turn informed the final design of the heating system to be installed.

-The “ground source heat network” design sees an ultra-quiet Kensa Shoebox ground source heat pump and new radiator based heating system installed inside each dwelling and connected to a network of communal ground arrays on each site, typically with every pair of bungalows sharing a communal borehole.
+The “ground source heat network” design sees a ground source heat pump and new radiator-based heating system installed inside each dwelling and connected to a network of communal ground arrays on each site, typically with every pair of bungalows sharing a communal borehole.

-The Ground Source Heat Pump system installed within each property’s airing cupboard provide 100% of the heating and domestic hot water requirements, and are expected to halve the tenants’ heating costs compared with the electric heating systems that are to be replaced.
+The Ground Source Heat Pump system installed within each property’s airing cupboard provides 100% of the heating and domestic hot water requirements.

 £1.8 million – Client investment